Calvince22/number_guessing_game/toolkit.md

 ```
 ## 6. AI Prompt Journal

+### Prompt 1: Basic Structure
+**Prompt Used:**
-## Prompt 1: “Write a Java console number guessing game with random numbers and user input.”
+"Write a Java console number guessing game with random numbers and user input."

-AI Response: Gave a clean structure with Random and Scanner.

-Evaluation: Very helpful, immediate working code.
+**AI Response Summary:**
+The AI provided a clean structure using `Random` to generate the target number and `Scanner` to read user guesses.
+It implemented a `while` loop to keep prompting until the correct number was guessed.

+**Evaluation:**
+✅ Very helpful — gave me a working game right away, and the loop logic made the program interactive.

+---

+### Prompt 2: Input Validation
+**Prompt Used:**
-## Prompt 2: “How do I handle invalid user input in Java Scanner?”
+"How do I handle invalid user input in Java Scanner?"

-AI Response: Suggested using scanner.hasNextInt() and clearing invalid input with scanner.next().

-Evaluation: Great improvement — now the program doesn’t crash on text input.
+**AI Response Summary:**
+The AI suggested using `scanner.hasNextInt()` before reading the input and discarding invalid tokens with `scanner.next()`.
+This prevented the program from crashing when non-numeric input was entered.

+**Evaluation:**
+✅ Great improvement — the game became more user-friendly and resilient.
+I learned about input validation techniques in Java.

+---

+### Prompt 3: Tracking Attempts & Feedback
+**Prompt Used:**
-## Prompt 3: “How can I track number of attempts in the guessing game?”
+"How can I track number of attempts and give hints (too high/too low) in the guessing game?"

-AI Response: Suggested using a counter variable and incrementing on each guess.
+**AI Response Summary:**
+The AI recommended maintaining an `attempts` counter that increments each time the player guesses.
+It also suggested comparing the guess to the target and printing `"Too high"` or `"Too low"` hints accordingly.

+**Evaluation:**
-Evaluation: Simple but effective — improved game feedback.
+✅ Simple but powerful — added meaningful feedback and progress tracking, making the game more engaging.

+---
 ## 7. Common Issues & Fixes

 Issue: Program crashes if user enters text.